klasharr/openclub-csv/README.md

 ```

 ## Viewing the content

-After installing the plugin go to Settings > Permalinks and without changing anything, hit 'Save'.
-This will flush the permalinks.

 View the CSV post types as you would any other piece of content in WordPress, each has a permalink defined: